lukepeterson/go8080cpu/README.md

 - Consider splitting apart the tests.
 200+ tests in one file is tricky to navigate.
 - Move memory and CPU into separate packages.
 - Add comments for unnecessary linter static checks.
+- Replace the memory locations with labels once the assembler supports them.

 # Running tests
 Run `go test ./...`.